directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

 | heart_status | Dropdown | To evaluate the sensor data. |
 | oxygen_state | Dropdown | To evaluate the sensor data. |
 | thermal_state | Dropdown | To evaluate the sensor data. |

+### Storing Alerts

-This collection is for integration into the OpsGenie alerting system.
-As Direcuts provides the fields for sort, creation, and update date as well aw who perfomred the action, we enanled these fields during creation.
-Next to the id we need the following fields for alerts we want to create later on.
-Next to the default fields, the most important custom fields are the following ones:
+Create an `opsgenie_alert` collection for integration into the OpsGenie alerting system.
+As Directus provides the fields for sort, creation, and update date as well as who performed an action, enable these fields during creation.
+Create the following fields:

 | Field name | Interface | Comment |
 | ---- | ---- | ---- |